marchdf/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Group the data by date and apply the dplyr summarize function to calculate the total number of steps taken per day
+Group the data by time/interval and apply the dplyr summarize function to calculate the total number of steps taken per day.

 ```r
 groups <- group_by(df,date)